RedWirePlatinumTwo/MiscFiles/PluginProcedureInfo.md

 ### Is UUID [string] valid
 - returns true if the given string can be used as a UUID

+## Global Triggers
+### Player harvest block tick
+- does not fire for unbreakable blocks, such as bedrock
+### Player block speed tick
+- does not fire for unbreakable blocks, such as bedrock.
+The breakspeed number variable represents your break speed, not the blocks hardness
+### Sound played at position
+- - (Some sounds - from both sound events - cannot be changed unfortunately.
+Some of these i've noticed are block breaking sounds and the glass shattering sound when throwing a potion)
+### Sound played from entity
+- Same as above
+### Entity being converted
+- NOTE: the "entityOutcome" for this event isn't the *actual* entity it transforms to considering event.getOutcome() only returns an EntityType for LivingConversionEvent.Pre.
+Basically, this just means its a reference to the entity it transforms to, not the actual transformed entity
+### Entity finished converting
+- The entity for this trigger *is* the outcome of the entity (and not just a reference to it)
+### Modify default components of item (NF Only)
+- As the name states, allows you to set the default components of an item or remove it.
+For example, you could set the max stack size of Snowballs to 64, or remove Max Damage of a sword to make it have unlimited uses

 # Mutable Components

 You're MOM!!!!!!!!!!!!